Directions and industry requirements are regularly updated

 - Adjust rosters and develop procedures to ensure employees do not work across multiple sites.

-- If a worker is working across more than one work site for two or more different employers the worker must provide a written declaration to each employer to advise that the worker is working at more than one premises and must provide details of the other premises to each employer.
+- If applicable to your industry, a worker who is working across more than one work site for two or more different employers must provide a written declaration to each employer to advise that they are working at more than one premises and must provide details of the other premises to each employer.

-- Employers must maintain a record of all workers who have disclosed that they are working across more than one premises.
+- If applicable to your industry, employers must maintain a record of all workers who have disclosed that they are working across more than one premises.

 - Identify which workstations need to be modified.